MattHatwey/Manemo/chapter3.md

 "It's cold here." said Reverse.
 "Yeah.
 I see a hollow tree over there.
 Let's go!" said Heles.
 The inside of the tree was quite warm.
 "I'm getting some leaves to block the entrance." said Reverse.
 "Okay!" said Heles.

-"...REVERSE!!!" said Heles.
-"What?" said Reverse.
-Reverse walked outside of the log.
+"...HELES!!!" said Reverse.
+"What?" said Heles.
+Heles walked outside of the log.
 They saw the sky was getting darker, and as it got darker, they saw a faint light glowing.

-"...Wow..." said Reverse. "...Wait!!" said Reverse.
+"...Wow..." said Heles. "...Wait!!" said Reverse.
 Heles had started running toward the lights.

 "..." said Heles.